jasperanders/Bachelorthesis/Thesis/md/thesis.md

 In an exam implementation questions that test for fact knowledge can be seen as closed or semiclosed task formats <ETH>, tasks that rely more strongly on.

-Thinking about skillsets reveals another problem of paper based exams.
+Thinking about skillsets reveals another problem of paper-based exams.
 As many have stated, exams often fail to depict real life problems <cite>.

 In contrast to exams, real life almost never asks soley for facts, it asks for a brought application of knowledge.
 It asks for problem solutions, no matter the resource .
 There is a case to be made to test for fragestellungen <cite>, that come up in real life in order to fairly get a students skill level.
 When trying to achive this, open book exams may come closest to depicting a real life problem situation <cite>.
 On the other hand some fact knowledge is of utmost importance <cite>.